DominicKlukas/Deflectometry/README.md

 - Generate the patterns for screen projection required by the algorithm
 - A tool to enable you to calibrate the projection screen brightness for optimal camera sensor response
-- Intermediate step allows you to calibrate noise removal and maximum wavelength used in phase unwrapping algorithm which computes a mapping between camera sensor pixels and screen image pixels from which they originate.
-In a UI, the phase unwrapping is graphed with respect to user selected noise parameter and maximum wavelength settings.
-The stored phase unwrapped-data then proceeds with the selected settings.
+- Intermediate step with a GUI allows you to calibrate noise removal and maximum wavelength used in the phase unwrapping algorithm.
+(The phase unwrapping algorithm computes a map between pixels in the captured images and original screen, essentially tracking rays of light from the screen to the camera).
-- Outputs a 3D surface map.
+- Outputs a graph of the 3D surface map.
-- Computed with OpenCL GPU parallel processing, massively reducing compute time
+- Each step uses OpenCL GPU parallel processing, massively reducing compute time.

 ---